njelly/TofuECS/README.md

 }
 ```

-Q: *How do I rollback my simulation to a previous state?
-A: use `GetState<TComponent>` for tracking your state and `SetState<TComponent>` when going back in time to some other state.
+Q: *"How do I rollback my simulation to a previous state?"* A: Use `GetState<TComponent>` for tracking your state and `SetState<TComponent>` when going back in time to some other state.

 *TofuECS is in development!
 Vegan friendly.*